 Understanding CPU Surface Mounting Methods

-There are there types of surface mounting techniques for CPUs:
+There are three types of surface mounting techniques for CPUs:

 - Land Grid Array (LGA): Detachable with flat contacts.
 Most Intel desktop CPUs have this type of surface mounting.